mtlynch/mtlynch.io/content/posts/logpaste/index.md

 Here are some other features of LogPaste:

 * You can run your own LogPaste server for pennies per month and no maintenance overhead
+* The code is open-source and vendor-agnostic, so you can run it anywhere
 * Users can share text logs with zero signup
 * Users can generate shareable URLs from a single shell command or a few lines of JavaScript
-* LogPaste runs in a Docker container, so it's simple to deploy
-* LogPaste replicates its datastore to any S3-compatible interface
+* LogPaste background-syncs its datastore to any S3-compatible interface, so you can tear down and rebuild your server without losing any data

 ## sprunge is about to die